arq5x/bedtools2/docs/content/tools/intersect.rst

   chr3  110 120
   chr3  105 115

-Clearly this is completely informative because we cannot tell from which file each intersection came.
+Clearly this is not completely informative because we cannot tell from which file each intersection came.
 However, if we use `-wa` and `-wb`, this becomes abundantly clear.
 When these options are used, the first column after the complete `-a` record lists the file number from which the overlap came.
 The number corresponds to the order in which the files were given on the command line.

 .. code-block:: bash